Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/tutorials/testing/testing_locally.md

 There will always be a need to validate work in the target distribution format (ie. on platform) and the way to do it is by creating [Player Builds](#player-builds).

 :::important
-Player builds do not meet the quick iteration and easy debuggability using editor tools requirement.
+Player builds don't meet the quick iteration and easy debuggability using editor tools requirement.
 As such the current recommended workflow for local iteration is [ParrelSync](#parrelsync).
 :::

 ## Player Builds